Reddblue/Reddblue/README.md

 ## 👋 Hi, I’m @Reddblue
-I am a 16 year old fullstack developer & penetration tester.
+I am a fullstack developer & penetration tester.
 I also create content and do graphic design.

 ## 👀 About Me
 I am an aspiring developer that started playing around in the programming world ever since I was 12.
 Now, I do a little bit of everything, from fullstack development to penetration testing (ethical hacking).
 Other than programming, I play games, do content creation, 3D modelling, and study.